QishengL/QishengL.github.io/_pages/about.md

 ======
 * One proposal is accepted to NeurIPS2023 Creative AI Track.

+* One paper is submitted to ICASSP 2024.

-* Two papers are submitted to EMNLP 2023 Demo Track.
+* One paper is submitted to EMNLP 2023.

-* Two papers are submitted to EMNLP 2023.
+* One paper is submitted to ML4CD workshop @ NeuraIPS 2023.

 Main Research Project
 ======